zpnoob/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* busy telemarketing agents who sell insurance
-* has a need to manage a significant number of contacts
+* need to manage large lists of clients and new leads
+* require quick access to client names, phone numbers, and other essential information during calls
 * prefer desktop apps over other types
-* is reasonably comfortable using CLI apps
+* can type fast and are reasonably comfortable using CLI apps
-* has a need for reminders
+* need to find, add, and update records efficiently without interrupting their workflow

 **Value proposition**:
 * saves time